kubernetes/enhancements/keps/sig-auth/4601-authorize-with-selectors/README.md

 ```
 This will allow usage like `authorizer.group('').resource('pods').fieldSelector('spec.nodeName=foo').check('list').allowed()`.
 The parsing will happen during the call to `allowed` where we track errors and have means of handling them already.
-The `cel/library` authorizer will force errors when `fieldSelector` or `labelSelector` are used for verbs that the kube-apiserver
-does not field and label selection on.
-Causing the failure prior to performing the authorization check allows webhooks to future-proof themselves.

 ### User Stories (Optional)